Get the authentic sound of the world's most famous rock & roll studio.

 Choosing your source

-To change the active source, hover over the Source category (Drums, Acoustic, Guitar, Vocal, or Ensemble), then select the desired source setup from the drop menu.
+To change the active source, hover over the Source category (Drums, Acoustic, Speakers, Vocal, or Ensemble), then select the desired source setup from the drop menu.
 The mic selections and recorded positions are displayed in the Studio View, and the bar highlights the selected category.

 When you choose a Source, the mic options and positions return to their expertly curated default settings.